xioustic/ps3netsrv/README.md

 ## How to build
 Requirements for Windows:
-- git, clone this repository with the following command: *git clone https://github.com/Matsumot0/webMAN-MOD.git*
+- git, clone this repository with the following command: *git clone https://github.com/aldostools/webMAN-MOD.git*
 - Official PS3 SDK v3.40 or 4.00 complete leaked version, google is your friend to find it
-- Open Source PSL1GHT SDK to compile prepNTFS and PKG Updater only.
 - GCC (for Windows [MinGW](http://sourceforge.net/projects/mingw) with mingw32-base will be fine) or [Cygwin (x86/x64)](https://cygwin.com/install.html)
+- Open Source PSL1GHT SDK to compile prepNTFS and PKG Updater only

 Requirements for GNU/Linux:
 - Soon...